TemplateTo/TemplateTo.Docs/docs/getting-started/working-with-variables.md

 ### parse_date

 parse_date is a filter that allows you take a string input and parse it to a valid date.
-Once you have done that you can use the built in date filter to format the date as you wish.
+Once you have done that you can use the built in `date` (1) filter to format the date as you wish.
+{ .annotate }

+1. Official date formatting documentation [here](https://shopify.github.io/liquid/filters/date/)

 An example of parse_date based on the example JSON above: